kkaivola/LBD_FTD_Structural_variants/bigBed_track_files/README.md

 Structural variants and samples included are of the filtered, high-quality subset.
 Tracks can only be used in **hg38/GRCh38**

 # Usage in UCSC genome browser
-BigBed tracks can be used in UCSC genome browser in My Data > Custom tracks and pasting the line(s) of choice to URL box
+BigBed tracks can be used in UCSC genome browser in My Data > Custom tracks and pasting the line(s) of choice to URL box (starting from track name and ending to type=bigBed)

 LBD cases:
 track name="LBD cases" itemRgb=On db=hg38 visibility=3 bigDataUrl=https://github.com/kkaivola/LBD_FTD_Structural_variants/blob/main/bigBed_track_files/LBD_cases_analyzed.bb?raw=true type=bigBed